NCAR/ccpp-framework/doc/briefing_pm.md

    The flat-field convention is load-bearing throughout capgen's variable-matching, resolution, and emission code.
-Once that change is made, the resulting generator looks substantially like capgen-ng anyway.
+Once that change is made, the resulting generator looks substantially like capgen anyway.
-2. **The features capgen pioneered (constituents, suite-owned variables, introspection) are kept and improved — not discarded.**  capgen-ng is genuinely the successor, not a parallel project.
-The contributions made on the capgen side are what made the capgen-ng feature set possible.
-A significant portion of capgen's code, in particular metadata parsing, Fortran-metadata validation, and constituents, were imported into capgen-ng.
+2. **The features capgen pioneered (constituents, suite-owned variables, introspection) are kept and improved — not discarded.**  capgen is genuinely the successor, not a parallel project.
+The contributions made on the capgen side are what made the capgen feature set possible.
+A significant portion of capgen's code, in particular metadata parsing, Fortran-metadata validation, and constituents, were imported into capgen.
-3. **The team owning capgen-ng can be larger than the team owning capgen.**  This is the most important practical point for long-term program health.
+3. **The team owning capgen can be larger than the team owning capgen.**  This is the most important practical point for long-term program health.
 A framework that three organizations can maintain is more resilient than a framework that one